Center-of-Excellence-AI-for-Structures/ISTRUST_MODEL/README.md

 `python main.py --create_data False --create_augmented_data False`

-If you want to store the attention weights and the UMAP representations run the command:
+If you want to store the attention weights and the UMAP representations, and you don't want to create/augment the data again, run the command:

-`python main.py --export_attention_weights True --export_umap True`
+`python main.py --create_data False --create_augmented_data False --export_attention_weights True --export_umap True`

 See the `main.py` file for different existing variables and options.